sc0ttkclark/debug-wp-redirect/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Changelog ==

+= 2.1.1 - September 9th, 2022 =
+* Added: Now you can use debug-wp-redirect.php as an mu-plugin more easily.
+* Fixed: User ID setting was not saving properly.
+* Fixed: Resolved problems with user-restricted debugging -- sometimes redirects could not be debugged when requiring a logged in user because the plugin attempted to check for access before the user functions were availble to use.

 = 2.1 - March 11th, 2022 =
 * Added new option to only show debugging if the person is logged in as specific user ID(s).